Energy comparison

 Should I switch energy this winter?

-With the price cap increasing by 10% from 1 October to 31 December and our energy usage also increasing during the winter months, this could be a good time to switch to a fixed deal.
+With the price cap due to increase to £1,738 from 1 January next year and our energy usage also increasing during the winter months, this is a good time to switch to a fixed deal.
 But it's not the only option out there when making sure you’re not paying more than you need to for your energy.

 You could: